STRML/mongoose-filter-denormalize/README.md

 ### Options

-  exclude  (String[] or String) - References to never denormalize, even when explicitly asked
+* `exclude`  (String[] or String):  References to never denormalize, even when explicitly asked Use this when generating refs programmatically, to prevent unintended leakage.
-                                  Use this when generating refs programmatically, to prevent unintended leakage. defaults (String[] or String) - References to denormalize when called without options.
+* `defaults` (String[] or String):  References to denormalize when called without options.
                                    Defaults to all refs (except those in 'exclude').
-Useful to define this if you have hasMany references that can easily get large. suffix   (String)             - A suffix to add to all denormalized objects.
+Useful to define this if you have hasMany references that can easily get large.
+* `suffix`   (String):              A suffix to add to all denormalized objects.
 This is not yet supported in Mongoose but hopefully will be soon.
 E.g. a suffix of '_obj' would denormalize the story.comment object to story.comment_obj, leaving the id in story.comment.
 This is necessary for compatibility with ExtJS.

 ### Notes